 How To Assess Your Answer

 If you answered “No” to any of the Technical Consideration questions above, you may want to reconsider taking an online course.
 If you decide to continue with an online course, you should make extra time in your schedule for the additional technology you will be required to learn in addition to the course content.
-Technical support is available regarding problems with ANGEL; however, you will be expected to already know how to use the Internet and the tools listed above.
+Technical support is available regarding problems with eLearning; however, you will be expected to already know how to use the Internet and the tools listed above.

 Answering (a) to the questions in the Learning Style Consideration section is a good indicator that you are well suited to the online classroom environment.
 If your answers lean more toward (b), then you may find the online learning environment less satisfying.
 The online classroom requires you to manage your own schedule, balancing your time around the assignments/requirement of the class.
 Without the structure of meeting at a certain place and time, some students find it too easy to put off work until the last minute, which can be extremely detrimental in an online course.
 Much of the material presented in an online course will require you to learn from reading (textbooks, Internet-based materials, and written notes or lectures from your instructor).

 This self assessment is designed to help you decide if online learning is right for you.
 It can serve as an indicator but not as a definitive answer.